 Furthermore, an effective internal audit can be a useful management tool.
 It enhances everyone’s understanding of how the business is performing and highlights any potential problems.

 An external health and safety audit is the gold standard.

 Phoenix audits are conducted according to the requirements of UK law.
 This includes the principles detailed in the HSE's authoritative health and safety audit template (HSE Best Practice Document HSG65).

 A further benefit of turning the task over to independent experts, like us, is the opportunity to benchmark your organisation against its peers and competitors.
 We do this by using recognised standards, such as BS OHSAS 18001 and ISO 39001.

 Why work with Phoenix?

-Our qualified safety auditors can tailor the audit to any type or size of organisation.
+Our qualified safety auditors can tailor audits to organisations of any type or size.
 Once the assessment has been completed, we produce a prioritised action plan with detailed recommendations for required improvements.

 And, of course, if you prefer to conduct internal audits, we can help you train your team, so they have the essential qualifications and skills.